Free Things to Do in Sonoma County

 Winery Gardens

-• Ferrari-Carano Vineyards & Winery features five acres of diverse gardens done in an Italian/French parterre style with classic geometric shapes forming the backbone of the design.
-Enjoy meandering paths, foot bridges along a rippling stream, waterfalls, fish-filled ponds, bronze sculptures by world-renowned artists, and more than 2,000 species of trees and shrubs marked with identification tags.
+• Ferrari-Carano Vineyards & Winery in Healdsburg features five acres of diverse gardens, meandering paths, foot bridges along a stream, waterfalls, fish-filled ponds, and bronze sculptures.

 Famous Gardens

-• Kruse Rhododendron State Natural Reserve on Sonoma County’s northern coast offers one of the prettiest walks you’ll ever find, especially from early spring to mid-June when the 317-acre reserve’s enormous number of spectacular rhododendrons burst into bloom.
-Open daily from sunrise to sunset; leashed dogs and bicycles are allowed on the trails.
-And the rhododendron reserve is right next to Salt Point State Park, which features a pygmy forest and 20 miles of hiking trails.
+• Kruse Rhododendron State Natural Reserve in the coastal town of Jenner offers one of the prettiest walks, especially from early spring to mid-June when the spectacular wild rhododendrons burst into bloom.
+This scenic spot is adjacent to Salt Point State Park, which features a pygmy forest and 20 miles of hiking trails.

-• Sonoma Botanical Garden nurtures the beauty and value of Asian and California native plants.
-Home to one of one of North America’s largest and most important collections of temperate-climate Asian plants, the Garden features mature flowering Asian trees and shrubs, as well as waterfalls, ponds, and amazing views.
+• Sonoma Botanical Garden in Glen Ellen is home to one of North America’s largest collections of Asian plants, as well as waterfalls, ponds, and amazing views to explore.

-• The Russian River Rose Company features 650 varieties of roses, and more than 2,000 individual plants.
-Special workshops and other events are often offered on weekends.
+• Russian River Rose Company in Healdsburg features 650 rose varieties and more than 2,000 individual plants.
+Seasonal events and workshops are offered.

 Farm Gardens + Nurseries

-• Western Hills Garden is a three-acre botanical gem, described by the New York Times in 2005 as the “Tiffany’s of plants.”
-Founded in 1960, the Western Hills Rare Plant Nursery was a destination spot for serious gardeners until it closed in 2010.
-It is now open for individual or group tours and plant sales by appointment on selected days.
+• Western Hills Garden is a three-acre botanical gem, once described by the New York Times as the “Tiffany’s of plants.”
+Full of beautiful sights and rare plants, this destination is open for tours and plant sales on select days.

 A family with kids hikes amongst the redwoods at Armstrong Redwoods State Natural Reserve, Guerneville

-• Armstrong Redwoods State Natural Reserve is a living reminder of the magnificent primeval redwood forest that covered much of this area before logging operations began during the 19th century.
-This 805-acre park is the largest remaining old-growth redwood forest in Sonoma County, and features a magnificent grove of ancient redwoods, a large outdoor amphitheater, self-guided nature trails and a variety of picnic facilities.
+• Armstrong Redwoods State Natural Reserve in Occidental is a 805-acre living reminder of the magnificent redwood forests that once covered much of this area.
+Discover this magnificent grove of ancient old-growth redwoods, self-guided nature trails, the large outdoor amphitheater, and a variety of picnic facilities.

-• Sugarloaf Ridge State Park straddles the boundary between Sonoma and Napa counties, and offers 25 miles of trails for hiking and horseback riding through oak woodland and chaparral; bicycles are allowed on designated paths; and on a clear day, visitors can see views of the Sierra Nevada and the Golden Gate Bridge from the 2,729-foot summit of Bald Mountain.
+• Sugarloaf Ridge State Park in Kenwood offers 25 miles of trails for hiking and horseback riding.
+Bicycles are allowed on designated paths, and on clear days, visitors can see views of the Sierra Nevada and the Golden Gate Bridge.

-• Robert Ferguson Observatory, located inside Sugarloaf park, periodically offers the public a chance to view the stars for free or for a nominal fee of $5 a person.
-Stroll along the Planet Walk, a scale model of the solar system that has been shrunk more than 2,360,000,000 times – small enough to include the orbit of the most distant planet, and large enough that the smallest planets can still be seen.
+• Robert Ferguson Observatory, located in Sugarloaf Park, periodically offers the public the chance to view the stars for free or for a nominal fee.
+Stroll along the Planet Walk, a scale model of the solar system.

-• Jack London State Historic Park blends the great outdoors with history in a memorial to writer and adventurer Jack London, who made his home at the site from 1905 until his death in 1916.
-The park combines 1,400 acres of trails and pristine vistas with historic buildings demonstrating early 20th century life.
+• Jack London State Historic Park in Glen Ellen combines 1,400 acres of trails with historic buildings in a memorial to writer Jack London, who made his home at the site from 1905 until his death in 1916.

 Head to the Coast